14 Wall Street: Site

 The original building is located at the southeast corner of the site, which was previously occupied by the Stevens and Gillender buildings.
 In 1880, the Sampson family developed their lots along 12–14 Wall Street into the Stevens Building, which stood until 1910.
 Sixteen years later, Helen L. Gillender Asinari, owner of the adjoining six-story office building on the northeast corner of Wall and Nassau Streets, decided to replace it with the 300 ft, 20-story Gillender Building, which was completed in 1897 and demolished in 1910.
-The two lots, combined, had a roughly square footprint measuring about 100 by 100 ft.
+The two lots, combined, had a nearly square footprint measuring about 100 by 100 ft.

 The annex occupies the remainder of the plot and is L-shaped in plan.
 Prior to the construction of the annex, the land below it was occupied by three buildings.
 The seven-story Astor Building was located at 10–12 Wall Street, directly to the west of the original tower.
 The Hanover National Building at 5–11 Nassau Street, erected in 1903, was a 21-story building north of the original Bankers Trust Building, which extended to Pine Street.
 The final building on the lot was 7 Pine Street, a 10-story building to the northwest of the original tower.